domoticz/domoticz/dzVents/documentation/README.md

 ##[2.4.27]
 - Add attribute protected for devices / scenes and groups
 - Add methods protectionOn and protectionOff for devices / scenes and groups
-- Add functions rpad, lpad, mpad, zpad, numDecimals in utils
+- Add functions rPad, lPad, mPad, zPad, numDecimals in utils.

 ##[2.4.26]
 - Add Smoke Detector device (activate and reset functions )